 the advertising twice.
 Then the respondents complete a battery of 60 questions and diagnostic ratings about the advertisement.
 Recommended sample size is 150

 to 200.
 The results are input into the SellingPower™ analytical model to calculate overall advertising effectiveness.
 Based on historical normative

 data, internal diagnostics, and analytical models, the respondents’ results reveal whether the advertising is likely to be effective or not, and indicates

 what needs to be changed to improve the advertising.

 This analytical mathematical model is the primary measure of overall advertising effectiveness based on 20 key measurements.
-The major variables in the SellingPower™ model are:
+The major variables in the SellingPower™